oalders/blog-posts/published/how-i-spent-my-pts-v2019.md

 # Making new uploads discoverable faster

 Moving on from Docker, I was also able to speed up the amount of time it takes to view new modules on MetaCPAN.
-When you upload a new release to MetaCPAN there's a lag time before it shows up as the latest, indexed module.
+When you upload a new release to CPAN there's a lag time before it shows up as the latest, indexed module.
 This is due to several things.

 * We need to rsync the module from PAUSE
 * We need to rsync an updated 02packages file from PAUSE